SpicyChair/mini-minesweeper/README.md

 ![banner](minesweeper.png)

-A command-line version of the classic game Minesweeper, implemented n Java.
+A command-line version of the classic game Minesweeper, implemented using Java.

 This is my first project for practicing OOP and programming, any feedback is greatly appreciated :)